Patrick-Cole/pygmi/_sources/autoapi/pygmi/pfmod/misc/index.rst

 .. autoapi-nested-parse::

-   These are miscellaneous functions for the program.
+   These are miscellaneous functions for the pfmod routines.